Foothill Flyers Race Reviews

 Club party after race at Nancy and Richard Gilmores mountain palace.

-Biggest climb is about 1000 ft rise to the Pacific Crest Trail for 2 miles.
-Rocky is some parts.
+Biggest climb is about 1000 ft rise to the Pacific Crest Trail for 2 miles that is rocky at some parts.
 Once on top, the course follows wide jeep roads with mild ups and downs exept for one 600 ft climb from the meadow turn on to trail 3N12 to Aid Station #2.
 PCT is spactacular with wild flowers, woods, and views of Big Bear Lake.
 Challenging, but walkers can make the 15 mile in 4 hrs.
 Only experienced ultra trail runners should attempt the 33 due to the altitude and noon heat.

 A Couch Potato's View of Holcomb Valley